denysvitali/squid_decoder/README.md

 cairo to convert Squid page file into SVG.

-[I](https://github.com/denysvitali/) have extended his work adding more features like Ellipses and Text support
+[I](https://github.com/denysvitali/) have extended his work adding more features like Ellipses, Text support and notes export based on the `papyrus.db` file.

 ## Background